Archive for the ‘photography’ Category

 "Friday Folks" blog post banner

-Self portrait by Payl Floyd Blake
+Self portrait by Paul Floyd Blake

 On today’s ‘Friday Folks’ we’re featuring photographer Paul Floyd Blake.

 Paul, who lives in the neighbouring town of Hebden Bridge, is an inspiration to anyone wishing to change careers or direction in life.
-During his forties, he went from laundry worker to award winning photographer.
+During his forties, he went from laundry worker to award-winning photographer.
 Dedication, enthusiasm and of course talent all played their part.

 The following images are taken from his series of photographs featuring talented young athletes aiming for Olympic glory at London 2012.
 The first photograph featured actually won the Taylor Wessing Photographic Portrait Prize.